slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Become the best in the world at what you do.
 Keep redefining what you do until this is true.
 There are no get rich quick schemes.
 That’s just someone else getting rich off you.
 Apply specific knowledge, with leverage, and eventually you will get what you deserve.
-When you're finally wealthy, you'll realize that it wasn’t what you were seeking in the first place.
+When you’re finally wealthy, you'll realize that it wasn’t what you were seeking in the first place.
 But that’s for another day.
 - - persuade people to buy rather than teach people to buy.
 - a niche is about what people need.
 It’s not about you at all.
 And you can fill a niche competently.
 But you can also fill it incompetently (at least iitially, until others come along and start competing).